Student Stress Strategies

 - Once you feel that you have grasped the context try to change the place you have studied.
 Perhaps go on a walk and try to remember the information.

 Tip #2: Set a specific time to study –Just as you would for any other appointment or commitment, mark a time in your calendar dedicated exclusively to study time.

 - Choose specific days and times that work best for you to study, and stick to your commitment.
-(Morning times are are most alert. try to set your study times for the morning.)
+(Morning times are are most alert, so try to set your times for the morning.)

 - It is also helpful to create a study timeline, and you will see how to go about this in greater detail later on.